 Even small amounts of ammonia or nitrites can lead to ammonia poisoning or nitrite poisoning, which can quickly damage the internal and external body of your fish.

 Water parameters can also fluctuate if water changes aren’t done properly.
-Water changes should always be done with water that has matching parameters to those already in the tank, including pH and hardness.
+Water changes should always be done with water that has matching parameters to those already in the tank, including pH, hardness, and temperature.

-An injury is another cause for stress in your pet fish; their immune system becomes compromised and they may pick up a secondary bacterial infection or disease as the result of a superficial injury.
+An injury is another cause for stress in your pet fish; their immune system becomes compromised and they may pick up a secondary bacterial infection or disease as the result of a superficial scratch or scrape.

 Fin rot can also cause a change in colors, especially the colors of the betta’s fins.
 If the betta fish has fin rot, the edges of the fins might appear to be turning white, black, or brown; tattered and drooping fins are also a telltale sign of fin rot.